 In truth, there is little difference between light beer and what one might call regular beer.
-Anheuser-Busch recently came out with their new Bud Select 55 at 55 calories, calories being the focus of most light beer claims.
+For example, Anheuser-Busch's Bud Select 55 clocks in at 55 calories, calories being the focus of most light beer claims.
 For comparison, let's use a couple of common beers, Heineken as a representative of the regular category and Guinness for heavy, as opposed to light.
 According to Bob Skilnik's Does My Butt Look Big in this Beer?
 Heineken contains 142 calories.
 Guinness Extra Stout has 176 calories per 12 oz. serving.
-(By the way, Guinness Draught clocks in at 125 calories.
-Confused?)
+(By the way, Guinness Draught clocks in at 125 calories.)
 But what do these numbers really mean?

-The difference between the super diet beer, Select, and Heineken is 87 calories.
-According to the handy little chart in the back of my 1997 edition of Joy of Cooking, that's roughly the same calorie count as one cup or 8 oz. of skim milk.
+The difference between the super diet beer, Select, and Heineken is 87 calories—that's roughly the same calorie count as one cup or 8 oz. of skim milk.
 The difference between Select and the Stout is a little more, 121 calories.
 In real food, that's one cup of cottage cheese.
-That's it; that's the big difference that beer drinkers are saving themselves when they choose the light beer over beer.
+That's it; that's the difference that beer drinkers are saving themselves when they choose the light beer over regular beer.

 Light Beer and Calories

 Beer drinkers often choose light beer because they want to drink without the guilt of consuming too many calories.
 They want to relax, hang out with friends, perhaps get a little buzz and generally enjoy themselves without having to worry about their waistline.
 This is where light beers are really deceiving.
 One of the most caloric things in beer is alcohol.
 It's simply a fact that alcohol is high in calories.
 Therefore, when brewers want to produce a low-calorie beer, they have to cut the alcohol content, especially for beers that dip below 100 calories per 12 oz. serving.